gongahkia/wigo/src/README.md

-# For storage of Godot code
+# For storing Godot code